 - It shouldn’t be too noisy as kids usually do get scared of loud noises and will hesitate to undergo nebulization.

-- Do a thorough research before buying a good branded nebulizer and check with the vendor about the shelf life of nebulizer accessories without fail.
+- Do thorough research before buying a well-branded nebulizer and check with the vendor about the shelf life of nebulizer accessories without fail.
 There are reusable and disposable type accessories.

-- Get the complete information about the sterilisation, cleaning and storage process and strictly follow the manufacturer’s instructions.
+- Get the complete information about the sterilization, cleaning, and storage process and strictly follow the manufacturer’s instructions.